 Much work has been done by the Virtue Poker core team since 2015, and further work is still to be done.

-Completed to-date (2 year progress by the core team):
+Completed to-date (2.5 years of progress by the core team):

 Total token supply: Only 10M tokens will ever be created

 Token Allocation: 20% public sale phase 1, 20% public sale phase 2 (Optional), 20% token reserve (Locked until main-net launch), 18.8% Strategic Partnerships (Vested over 24 Months), 17.2% Founding team (locked in escrow and vested over 4 years), 4% Advisors (Vested over 24 Months).